Averroes Ai Automated Visual inspection software

 • Dependent on temperature contrast: Works best in conditions where hot/cold differentials are clear.

-Planning a Drone Thermographic Inspection
+Planning A Drone Thermographic Inspection

 Pre-Flight Prep